rabbit-ear/rabbit-ear-app/readme.md

 - [x] basic export
 - [x] grid lines are messed up when zooming. "viewBoxOrigin" is buggy.
 - [x] UI touch interaction on folded form / simulator

+## 2023-11-01

+Amazing accomplishments last month.
+Not only did I introduce the Folded Form 4 weeks ago (which had already been done in previous apps), but UI fold operations are possible to execute on the folded state, not just on the crease pattern.
+This is a huge step forward to creating a "diagram maker" application.

+Generally speaking, I'm extremelly happy how this app is turning out, it's honestly the tool that I've been dreaming of having and it's actually becoming a reality.

 ## 2023-10-05